naushinyusuff/FaceMask-Detection/README.md

 # FaceMask-Detection
-Link to the web-app to check with a custom input
+This is the link to the web-app designed to detect if a person is wearing a mask or not